-Current sites like X-Files Universe, which appeared in a similar timeframe as the other sites, have offered their own unique perspective.
-Its webmistress, Maurisa Pruett, explained that what drove the creation of X-Files Universe was her initial experiences with the original FOX site for The X-Files, the Delphi forum.
+Sites like X-Files Universe have offered their own unique perspective.
+Its webmaster, Maurisa Pruett, explained that what drove the creation of X-Files Universe was her initial experiences with the original Fox site for The X-Files, the Delphi forum.
 When that shut down, she felt such a loss that when she found out that a second X-Files feature was green lit, she created her own forum with the help of some key volunteers.
-“I maintain XFU because it has turned into a type of wiki for the show... a time capsule of how people feel and the questions they have about the series,” she says.
+“I maintain XFU because it has turned into a type of wiki for the show… a time capsule of how people feel and the questions they have about the series,” she says.
 “XFU provides a quality forum for fans to discuss the show.
-That's been my goal all along, a respectful forum run by fans of the show.”
+That’s been my goal all along, a respectful forum run by fans of the show.”

-I shared a similar vision when we created The X-Files Lexicon, just ahead of Wikipedia trends, to distill down the best writing from fans and staff about the series, to understand what it all means, and how that understanding might apply to our real world.
+I shared a similar vision when we created The X-Files Lexicon, to distill down the best writing from fans and staff about the series, to understand what it all means, and how that understanding might apply to our real world.

 While countless professional writers have tackled The X-Files in print, some fans have gained their own notoriety.
 In January 2009, when beloved Director Kim Manners passed away after a fight with cancer, Erica Fraga was inspired to write LAX-Files about the Los Angeles locations used from season six to nine, and all proceeds from the book went towards the American Cancer Society in honor of Kim.
 Her auctions and a book-signing event in 2011 went to the same cause.
 Already over $10,000 has been raised for the ACS.
 Erica’s modest view of her role is “a simple player in a large group of awesome nerds.”